iosenberg/Quest-App/README.md

 - Quest descriptions generated in RPG style using GPT-4 API
 - Create API to connect to other services and streamline quest-interaction
     - Idea is to create and complete quest objectives
+- Connect to Google Maps API to have a visual map with pinpoints of quest objectives
+    - Possibly make use of [https://github.com/ciciplusplus/mapnes](Google Maps for SNES API)